paulo-fernando-silva/vscOctaveDebugger/readme.md

 * In the debug view click the DEBUG drop-down box and select "Add configuration..."
 * Select "OctaveDebugger" from the menu that pops up.
 * The following is an example of a minimal configuration:

+>
     "type": "OctaveDebugger",
     "request": "launch",
     "name": "My Hello World",
     "program": "printf('Hello World');"

 * Set breakpoints as needed.
 * Press the DEBUG '▷' button or F5 to start debugging.
 * Open the "DEBUG CONSOLE" to view any output from your program or to interact with it.
 Commands will be sent directly to octave.
+Note that octave-cli must be instaleld on your system.
+You can download it [here](https://www.gnu.org/software/octave/download.html).

 ## Understanding the Debug Session Configuration

 * Example configuration:

+>
     "type": "OctaveDebugger",
     "request": "launch",
     "name": "My Debug Config - free text",
     "program": "file_or_function_name_and_parameters(foo,bar)",
     "octave": "/path/to/octave-cli",
     "sourceFolder": "${workspaceFolder}",
-    "workingDirectory": "${workspaceFolder}"
+    "workingDirectory": "${workspaceFolder}",
-    "debug": false
+    "autoTerminate": true

 * "octave" must point to the location where "octave-cli" is installed.
 This parameter is optional, and defaults to "octave-cli" which assumes that "octave-cli" is in your path.
 If that's not the case make sure to provide the full installation path.
-* "sourceFolder" is and optional parameter that defaults to "${workspaceFolder}".
+* "sourceFolder" is an optional parameter that defaults to "${workspaceFolder}".
 Basically it is added using "addpath()" before starting the "program".

 For example:

+>
         "program": "foo",
         "sourceFolder": "${workspaceFolder}/A/B/C/"

 is equivalent to

+>
         "program": "${workspaceFolder}/A/B/C/foo.m"

 * "workingDirectory" is another optional parameter.
 Octave will switch to this directory before running "program".
 This allows you to create configurations like:

     "program": "foo",
     "sourceFolder": "${workspaceFolder}"
     "workingDirectory": "${workspaceFolder}/A/B/C/"

     where program "foo" can exist anywhere under "${workspaceFolder}", but will be executed from "${workspaceFolder}/A/B/C/"

 * "program" can be anything that can be evaluated, e.g. a "path/to/file.m", or "functionName(value)".
+* "autoTerminate" Setting this to false will allow the program to continue executing after the last line of code is excuted.
+This is useful if you're running UI elements with callbacks and you want to continue debugging after the end of the program code.

 ## Project Homepage
 Source available [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger.git).